JamesIves/hlds-docker/README.md

 ## Setup ⚙️

-Ensure you have the [Docker daemon installed and running](https://www.docker.com/).
+Ensure you have the [Docker daemon installed and running](https://www.docker.com/), along with the [Docker CLI tool](https://docs.docker.com/engine/reference/commandline/cli/).

 > [!IMPORTANT]
 > The following steps will not work if you're using a system running on ARM or Mac Silicone architecture.
 Running via a Linux distribution is recommended.